Pirate FlagPirates and PrivateersPirate Flag

 This book is comprised of eight chapters that follow Markham’s life and career.
 Each begins with a quotation, either from his own writings or from someone whose life he touched.
 Forty-one illustrations, contained in a center section, provide glimpses into his life and the world in which he lived, as well as artifacts pertaining to him.
 Also included is a collection of maps relevant to his numerous assignments around the word.
 Two appendices accompany the narrative: A Complete List of the Officers and Men of the British Arctic Expedition of 1875-76, and Albert Hastings Markham’s Books and Articles.
 A bibliography and an index round out the narrative.

-Jastrzembski loves history and specializes in writing about nineteenth-century heroes and wars that few readers know about.
+Jastrzembski loves history and specializes in writing about 19th-century heroes and wars that few readers know about.
 He breathes new life into Admiral Markham in an account that is both entertaining and informative.
 The inclusion of Markham’s own words further enhances the experience and provides a closer glimpse into this man.
 Anyone with an interest in naval history, especially that of the Victorian Era, will find this a rewarding and highly readable volume.

-Review Copyrighted ©2020 Cindy Vallar
+Review Copyright ©2020 Cindy Vallar

 Home